Frequently Asked Questions

 How much do you invest?

 Not every founder is looking to be venture backed.
 In fact, less than 1 percent of startups ever raise venture capital.
 Therefore, we don't invest capital.
 Instead we invest in resources to support companies.
 Because we don't invest capital, we don't take equity or board seats in the companies we support.
 This means founders don't have to dilute control of their companies just to go through our program.
 We've seen too many investors try to control companies they invest in, and despite best intentions, end up destroying them.
 Founders need capital and support but also independence.
 That's why we try to interfereas little as possible.
-We provide a ton of advice but we don't force founders to take it.
-We understand the need for independence, the most successful startups we've seen do things differently - that's why they are successful.
+We understand the need for independence.
+The most successful startups we've seen do things differently - that's why they are successful.

 We've been working on our startup for a while, does it make sense for us to apply?